 The Black Thunder Mine and the North Antelope Rochelle Complex are two of the largest open-pit mines in the PRB.
 They lie within the Thunder Basin National Grassland.
 These mines have been expanding over the past few decades, and the land change is evident in this time series of Landsat images.

 The Black Thunder Mine, shown in the series of Landsat images on the left, has sent 2.2 billion tons of coal to U.S. power plants since 1977.
 It produces 4 tons of coal per second.

 The images show the expansion of the open-pit mining operations at Black Thunder.
 The black lines are the coal seams, the layers of coal that formed over time and lie under the land surface.
 Lighter straight lines are stepped benches that allow trucks to drive in and out of the mine.

 The North Antelope Rochelle Complex is the most productive of the PRB mines.
-In 2013, the mine produced 111 million tons of coal—11% of all U.S. coal.
+In 2018, the mine sold 98.4 million tons of coal.
+In 2017, it accounted for 13.1% of U.S. coal production.
 It began operations in 1983, and the series of Landsat images shows the progression of this mine since 1984.